EBI-Metagenomics/EMG-docs/docs/genome-viewer.rst

 Genome detail
 --------------

-View a specific Genome by clicking it in the Genomes List, or a search result.
+View a specific Genome by clicking it in the Genome List, or a search result.

 The page header details the genome type and a full GTDB lineage assigned with `GTDB-tk <https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btz848/5626182>`_.
 The ‘Overview’ tab contains statistics about the genome.
 Type of genome (isolate or MAG), length, percentage completeness and contamination, the number of contigs, number of genomes represented by the species cluster, total number of proteins, N50 and GC content are shown here.